How to Fix User Profile Cannot Be Loaded Error?

 11. Restart your computer to see if the error is fixed.

-System Restore can revert Windows to an earlier state using a restore point, which may correct various issues, including driver corruption and the current login error.
+System Restore can revert Windows to an earlier state using a restore point, which may fix various issues, including driver corruption and the current login error.

-1. Click the power button, hold Shift, and click Restart.
+1. Click the power button and hold the Shift key, then click Restart.

 Navigating to Troubleshoot